kalmarek/GroupsCore.jl/README.md

 ### Assumptions

-`GroupsCore` implement the following methods with default values, wich may not be generally true for all groups.
+`GroupsCore` implement the following methods with default values, which may not be generally true for all groups.
 The intent of those functions is to limit the extent of the required interface.
 **Special care is needed** when implementing groups to override those which may